malvex/sheppy/docs/about/index.md

 So I decided to build Sheppy to fix these issues.
 It's designed for modern async Python from the ground up, uses type hints everywhere, integrates with amazing Pydantic library, and rethinks how background tasks should work.

 The design is inspired by FastAPI and uses similar coding patterns.
-The goal is to be "simple, yet powerful".
-Sheppy is designed to be have minimal API interface with just a few simple concepts to learn, while implementing industry best practices.
+The goal is to be "simple, yet powerful": a minimal API with a few concepts to learn - just functions (tasks) and queues.
 No complex abstractions, no unnecessary wrappers.
-Just functions (tasks) and queues.

 ## Project Status

 Sheppy is brand new and under active development.
 The core features are stable and ready for use, but the library is still evolving based on real-world needs and feedback.

+See [Roadmap](roadmap.md) for planned upcoming features.

 ## Contributing